Genomon-Project/paplot-doc/data_qc.rst

   # In this example, just one item is used and the graph is displayed as non-stacked bargraph
   stack1 = {key1}

-  # Colour and legend of the graph
+  # Color and legend of the graph
   name_set = Average depth:#2478B4

   # Pop-up information